 How Many People Will Actually Attend?

 Think of how many people will actually attend the wedding.
 On average, around 75% to 80% are usually expected to come from the guest list.
 Factors such as location, time of year, and the formality of the event can also influence attendance.
-For example, a destination wedding or a wedding on a holiday weekend may result in a lower attendance rate, while a more formal, black-tie event may have a higher attendance rate.
+For example, a destination wedding or a wedding on a holiday weekend may result in a lower attendance rate.
+At the same time, a more formal, black-tie event may have a higher attendance rate.

 How Many People Will Your Parents Invite?

 Traditionally, the couple's parents and close family and friends are usually invited to the wedding, but if your parents or parents-in-law are chipping in financially, they might want to invite some of their own guests too.
 To avoid any confusion and drama, it's a good idea to have a chat with your parents and parents-in-law about how many guests they each get to invite.